github/docs/content/authentication/managing-commit-signature-verification/signing-commits.md

    # Create or modify your existing email
    ```

+{% endtip %}

 If you make a commit and the verification fails due to email not matching, kindly use your `github no-reply` email in the local email config.
-There is an article on how to get your [github no-reply](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) email.
+There is an article on how to get your [github no-reply](/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address) email.
 Once it is updated, you can make the signed commit again using the command below.

 1. When committing changes in your local branch, add the `-s` flag to the git commit command: